Prevention on doctor’s recommendations

 Surgery and radiotherapy outcomes

 The surgery was successful so I needed no radiotherapy.
 Despite this I had to come to terms with many postoperative consequences such as problems with incontinence and erection, which was devastating.
 Since then I have attended regular health checks.
 Besides, I commuted to the bioresonance which helped to improve my results and to eliminate parasites, yeasts, etc. Unfortunately, due to the rising PSA I had to undergo another array of assessments, and the urological team agreed on radiotherapy.
 Its results are good and I continue with Penoxal to boost my immunity and to counteract the therapy side effects.

 Cancer is a fight and I decided to combat it.
 My wife, whom I married recently after 10 years of dating, gives me a great support.
 My hobbies (fishing and travelling) are also a great help.
 It was difficult to combine the disease and the treatment with the things I love.
 Fortunately, I managed to find the right food supplement – Penoxal, which helped me to cope well with the therapy and to gain good results.
 Of course, my happy ending is also due to dietary changes that were necessary to make.

-The story outlined is true and it was written by Milan.
-Should you wish to discuss anything with Milan, let us know and we will forward his contact details that are strictly for the use of your query; public distribution or handing over to other persons is not allowed.
+The story outlined is true and it was written by Stanley.
+Should you wish to discuss anything with Stanley, let us know and we will forward his contact details that are strictly for the use of your query; public distribution or handing over to other persons is not allowed.
 We wish you all good health.